For European banks, U.S. assurances on Iran come with asterisks

 With some of the sanctions on Iran, Cuba and Myanmar now being rolled back, OFAC finds itself in an unfamiliar role as a regulator of trade with countries where America is seeking to mend relations.

-The Treasury Department declined an interview request, but a spokeswoman said in an emailed statement that government officials have traveled to at least 18 countries to talk about Iran and held roundtables with banks “to clarify their specific concerns.”
+The Treasury Department declined an interview request, but a spokeswoman said that government officials have traveled to at least 18 countries to talk about Iran and held roundtables with banks “to clarify their specific concerns.”

-A State Department spokesman said in a statement that since the Iran nuclear deal was reached last July, officials have engaged with financial firms, foreign governments and the public to make clear what sanctions would be lifted and who would be removed from the U.S. blacklist.

-Farhad Alavi, a sanctions attorney at Akrivis Law Group in Washington, said he often can get some sense of whether a transaction would be allowed by calling OFAC’s hotline.
-But getting written guidance on whether a transaction would constitute assisting in the violation of sanctions – called facilitation – can take a year or more, he said.
+Farhad Alavi, a sanctions attorney at Akrivis Law Group, said he often can get some sense of whether a transaction would be allowed by calling OFAC’s hotline.
+But getting written guidance on whether a transaction would constitute assisting in the violation of sanctions - called facilitation - can take a year or more, he said.

 In one instance, Alavi said it took him a full year and a half to receive permission to speak to an Iranian media outlet.